MicrosoftDocs/learn/learn-pr/azure/create-users-and-groups-in-azure-active-directory/includes/3-exercise-add-delete-users-azure-ad.md

 1. Select **Create**.
 The **Create a tenant** pane appears.

-1. On the **Basics** tab, enter the following values for each setting.
+1. On the **Basics** tab, enter the following value for the setting.

     | Setting | Value |
     |---|---|